This article has been published in full length for the first time in German language in the BUSINESSART magazine in September 2017.

 Your strategic business units outside the market determine the success of your company.
 Give these units as much autonomy as possible.
 But within clearly defined guard rails: a common foundation with clearly defined values, clear rules on budgets, reporting and interfaces.
 However, never lose direct contact with what really happens in the field out there.

 From push to pull

 If you started your activities in a foreign African country on the basis of sound principles, you were flexible enough, and you could understand all the inconveniences, or even use them for yourself, and if you have had enough endurance, you will be rewarded automatically.

-Suddenly, you are no longer the one who wants something that tries to persuade his / her ideas and concepts to others (push).
-Rather, it is the others who want something, your customers see the benefits they bring you, you are willing to pay for their services, and they even run the doors.
+Suddenly it is no longer you who wants something, who tries to persuade others of your ideas and concepts, who constantly wants to “push” further ahead.
+It’s the others who want something, your customers see the benefits you bring them, they are willing to pay decent prices for your services and maybe they even knock down your doors.

 Then you have managed to “pull” (pull) the demand for your services.
-You can turn your “push strategy” into a “pull strategy”.
+You have been able to transform your “push strategy” into a “pull strategy”.
 Congratulations!